AI-Refiner/refiner-python/README.md

 ## ENV

 Create a .env file in the root folder.
-Add your Pinecone API Key and environment name
+Add your Pinecone API Key and environment name:

 `PINECONE_API_KEY="API_KEY"`